broxus/octusbridge-solana-docs/programs/token_proxy.md

 6. if there are enough confirms, `Token proxy` program checks that withdrawal amount is lower than limit from settings.
 7. If amount is lower:
    1. `Token proxy` program uses `SPL token` program address from settings and calls mint tokens on `SPL token` program.
-   2. `Token proxy` program sets withdrawal state to `Processed`.
+   2. `Token proxy` program sets withdrawal status to `Processed`.
-8. If amount is bigger, `Token proxy` program sets withdrawal state to `Waiting for approve`.
+8. If amount is bigger, `Token proxy` program sets withdrawal status to `Waiting for approve`.

 ##### Approve over limit withdrawals algorithm